-The decision was made by Monmouth Conservative Association members on Wednesday evening, with those present unanimously voting in favour of Mr Davies returning to fight the general election on 8 June.
+The decision was made by Monmouth Conservative Association members yesterday evening (23 May), with those present unanimously voting in favour of Mr Davies returning to fight the next general election.

-Speaking after the reselection meeting held at Usk Conservative Club, Mr Davies said: “I am absolutely honoured and delighted to be seeking re-election and I am very grateful to those who have once again placed their trust in me.
+Speaking after the reselection meeting held at Usk Conservative Club, Mr Davies said: “I am absolutely delighted to have received the unanimous backing of Monmouth Conservative Association to stand again as a candidate.

 “The main priority for the government nationally must be to deliver Brexit and I look forward to supporting a new Prime Minister in achieving this by the end of October.